Because the United States is such a large country, there are plenty of things to see and do.

 The Taj Mahal has nothing on the Corn Palace in South Dakota.
 It’s a one-of-a-kind attraction showing just how significant the agriculture industry is to the Midwest.

-It updates the murals every year using crops from the current harvest.
-That means that as long as there are murals, it was a successful harvest year.
+Outside, you can check out the large, themed mural made of corn and other crops.
+The murals are updated every year using crops from the current harvest, so as long as there are murals, it is a successful harvest year.

 Accommodation: Where to stay in Mitchell